donaldRwilliams/BGGM/README.md

 ![](README-unnamed-chunk-4-1.png)

 We are currently thinking of ways to plot the conditional independence structure (open to suggestions), but for now are using only the adjacency matrix.

-Further, for those interested in the substantive aspect of these networks, please see the **psyche** package for the variable descriptions.
+Finally, for those interested in the substantive aspect of these networks, please see the **psyche** package for the variable descriptions.